nfsrules/AxionautV1/README.md

 ## API

-Create a new vehicle and set it to self-driving mode is extreamely easy:
+Create a new vehicle and set it to self-driving mode is extremely easy:

 	#Load self-driving pre trained model
     model, graph = load_autopilot('autopilot.hdf5')